altamic/bitcoin-protocol/README.md

 Copyright
 =========

 © Copyright 2011 Michelangelo Altamore.
-See LICENCE for details.
+See LICENSE for details.